dchiang/ten-pin-bowling/README.md

 SonarQube supports JaCoCo integration.
 In order to use it, excecute the command `mvn jacoco:prepare-agent clean package jacoco:report sonar:sonar -Dsonar.login=[your sonarqube authentication token]`

+For checking code styling without using SonarQube use the command `mvn checkstyle:checkstyle`.
+Which will create its report in the file `checkstyle.html` inside `./target/site/`

+To generate a standalone HTML javadoc of the project use the command `mvn javadoc:javadoc`.
+Which will create the folder `./target/site/apidocs` where you can look for the `index.html` file to open the javadoc.

+To run all the test without using SonarQube run the command `mvn test`

 ---

 ## Last Sonarqube Quality Gate Status